paulbuis/Programming-Languages-Go/README.md

 This command would clone the repository into `$GOPATH/src/github.com/paulbuis/stack` and do the `go build` and `go install` steps automatically.
 In the process, if the source in the repository contained imports of other uninstalled packages, their source would be automatically downloaded, compiled, and installed, recursively.
-Note that in order to use a package, its source must be available to the compiler, not just the compiled code in the package library.
+Note that in order to use a package, its source must be available to the compiler, not just the compiled code in the package library (is this really true???).
 Its source is also looked for in $GOROOT (where the standard library packages are found) and $GOPATH and parsed to perform type checking on the packages that use it.